cliffordlawas/ExerciseV1/README.md

 2. Import the project on the eclipse folder and make sure to run it using maven build.
 Right click the project and run as maven build.
 [Sample Screenshot](https://www.screencast.com/t/cmWWXNN4M).
 3. A window will appear prompting the configuration, add clean install on the goals and click run.
 [Sample Screenshot](https://www.screencast.com/t/i4jE6hNE).
-4. After all the maven depencies downloaded locally.
+4. After all the maven dependencies downloaded locally.
 Download and install Tomcat V8.5 or other servers that you like in order to run the project locally.
-After installing Tomcat, you can now run the project as Run on Server.
+After installing Tomcat, you can now run the project as Run on Server in Eclipse.
 5. Sample Screenshots of UI after successfully running it on the server.
 	1. [LOGIN] (https://www.screencast.com/t/bagKVXYz2xDx)
 	2. [TABLE] (https://www.screencast.com/t/6cPnYSDo)